ku-sldg/stratplan21/README.md

 There are a number of non-negotiables in this process:

-0. ITTC will retain its culture.
+0. ITTC will retain its culture - PI centered support for research.
-1. ITTC services will not be diminished.
+1. ITTC services will not be diminished - Administrative and Technical support will continue to be outstanding.
-2. We will be aspirational.
+2. ITTC will be aspirational - We will think big and go after new opportunities.